robinrowe/libunistd/README.md

 # libunistd

-Libunistd is a lightweight Windows POSIX library that enables typical Linux C/C++ code to build on Windows with few or no changes.
-It provides unistd.h and many BSD sockets header files in a Windows Visual C++ environment.
-It does not provide fork().
-Use C++ threads instread.
+Libunistd is a lightweight Windows POSIX library that enables typical Linux C/C++ code with BSD sockets to build on Windows with few or no changes.
+However, does not provide fork().
+In Linux code that has trouble compiling on Windows, include this at top of your header file:

-Robin.Rowe@cinepaint.org
+#include <unistd.h>

-Hollywood, California
+Robin.Rowe@cinepaint.org Hollywood, California 310-359-8796
-310-359-8796